GrahamLea/simple-log/etc/README.txt

    Otherwise, you should remove their names from the import property to prevent Simple Log from printing error messages.

+   If you think you're so good at using Simple Log that you don't ned the documentation in the properties file, you may find it easier to use simplelog-PLAIN.properties, which contains only the properties and their default values.

 COMMONS LOGGING